-Lauren Deutsch and Jonathan Woods’ Tangible Sound: An Immersive Experience of Great Black Music is a salute to the 60th Anniversary of the Association for the Advancement of Creative Musicians (AACM)
+Lauren Deutsch and Jonathan Woods’ Tangible Sound: An Immersive Experience of Great Black Music

 Saturday, September 27

-TIME: 4:00pm-9:00pm
+time: 4:00pm-9:00pm

 VENUE: Logan Center 2nd floor gallery.
 915 east 60th st.